Pre-Medical and Pre-Health Professions

 The University of Scranton’s Pre-Medical and Pre-Health Professions Programs have a long tradition of preparing graduates to excel on the next level, most notably medical school.

-During the past 14 years, of our 600 senior applicants to health professions schools, an average of 79% have gained acceptance to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.
+Of the 970 applicants to doctoral health professions schools over the past 17 years, an average of 78% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry and optometry.